Blow Up the Pokies: Lyrics

 The lyrics written by lead singer Tim Freedman were a statement on the destruction he saw in original Whitlams bassist Andy Lewis's life due to his gambling.
 The original music and some lyrics were written by Greta Gertler.
 The song was originally called "Dwell" before being later adapted by Freedman.
 During the band's Canadian tour in April 2000 supporting Blue Rodeo, the band received word Lewis had committed suicide back in Australia.
-Tim soon after wrote "The Curse Stops Here", a piece describing being the "last one" from the original line-up of the band, and voicing his determination to survive.
+Freedman soon after wrote "The Curse Stops Here", a piece describing being the "last one" from the original line-up of the band, and voicing his determination to survive.
 "The Curse Stops Here" was included as a B-side track on the "Blow Up the Pokies" single and also appeared on the album Little Cloud.
 The song was re-recorded for its single release, with new vocals and different instrumentation.
 This version appeared on their best-of compilation in 2008.

 Music video

-A music video was made for the song and features all four members playing in an abandoned theatre (the theatre in the music video is the Princess Theatre in the Brisbane suburb of Woolloongabba).
+A music video was made for the song and features all four members playing in an abandoned theatre.
+The theatre depicted in the music video is the Princess Theatre in the Brisbane suburb of Woolloongabba and as of 2024, the theatre is still standing.